Equivalence of Polychromatic Arm Probabilities on the Square Lattice: Introduction

 \subsection{Outline of the paper}

 We use the basic idea of color switching.
-Unlike in site percolation on the triangular lattice, when flipping the statuses of edges in a region, an open primal arm becomes a closed primal arm instead of a closed dual arm; a closed dual arm will become an open dual arm, instead of an open primal arm.
+Unlike in site percolation on the triangular lattice, when flipping the statuses of edges in a region, a primal-open arm becomes primal-closed instead dual-closed; a dual-closed arm becomes dual-open instead of primal-open.
 To address this problem, we introduce a shifting transformation in Section \ref{section:shift-transformation} to convert between the two lattices.
-To apply the shifting transformation, the arms cannot come too close to the boundaries.
+To apply the transformation, the arms cannot come too close to the boundaries.
 Thus, in Section \ref{section:mainproof}, we show that at the cost of a constant factor, we can assume the arms remain at least a fixed distance away from each other.
 In the final part of Section \ref{section:mainproof}, we prove the main result.